 Historical Dictionary of the Philippines by Artemio R. Guillermo and May Kyi Win.
 An alphabetical listing of important events, people, places, and organizations which have influenced Philippine history since colonial times.
 Includes map and chronology.

 Culture and Customs of Philippines by Paul A. Rodell.
 The land, people, and history; religion and thought; literature and art; cuisine and fashion; gender, marriage, and family; leisure activities; social customs and lifestyle.

 Sikkim: A Traveller's Guide by Arundhati Ray, photographs by Sujoy Das.
 Sandwiched between Bhutan and Nepal, Sikkim is a land of myth and legend.
 This book offers rare photos, history, and information on visiting Sikkim.
 Published in 2001.

 Time Change by Hope Cooke.
 Autobiography of an American woman who was once the wife of king of Sikkim (now part of India).
-Today the author lives in New York.
-Out of print, but available at Alibris.

 The City as Text: The Politics of Landscape Interpretation in the Kandyan Kingdom by James S. Duncan.
 Analyzes the relationship between landscape and the pursuit of power in the royal capital of Kandy in the central highlands of Sri Lanka during the early years of the 19th century, and demonstrates how the landscape was produced to further the interests of Kandyan kings.